 Making Money Does Not Mean You Are Good at Managing Money

 In 2020, the average PA income was $113,186.
 Those with a net worth of $100,000 or more are more likely to have credit card debt than those with much fewer total assets.
 Do not fall into the trap of working hard to make more money, going farther into debt, and building less wealth.
 A master’s degree and an income of $100,000-$200,000 is not a guaranteed ticket to financial success.

 Financially literate PAs understand the necessity of being able to financially manage an emergency without using credit.
 If the engine in your car requires repair, the cost to fix it could be $2,000-$3,000.
 Not being adequately financially prepared and going into debt to pay this cost is, by definition, financial illiteracy.

 In finance, using the phrase, “I will worry about it later”, generally speaking, will result in poor financial management.
 Although understanding the stats and facts about money is great, no one has fully grasped financial literacy until they can regularly do the right things with their money that result in the right financial outcomes.
 There are various ways to achieve Financial Literacy and gain knowledge to begin to understand how to manage money.
-The PAs Guide to Financial Planning is the perfect first step to gain financial literacy!
+The PAs Guide to Financial Planning is the perfect first step to gaining financial literacy!